 '''

-we use the -1 flag to specify the chaincode language
+we use the -l flag to specify the chaincode language

-forgoing the -1 flag will default to Golang
+forgoing the -l flag will default to Golang

-./byfn.sh up -1 node

 '''

+./byfn.sh up -l node

 Note: For more information on the Node.js shim, please refer to its documentation.

 Note: For more information on the Java shim, please refer to its documentation.